litvakle/Investments/README.md

 The app's purpose is to have an instrument for real-time monitoring of the profit of user investments portfolio.
 Just open the app and see the answer!

-I used the TDD approach (write the test - write code - refactor).
+I used the TDD approach (write a test - write code - refactor).
 The workspace consists of three projects:
-- Investments frameworks (platform-agnostic, runs on macOS and iOS)
+- Investments frameworks (platform-agnostic, runs on macOS, iOS, and watchOS)
 - Investments App for iOS (platform-specific, runs on iOS)
-- Investments App for watchOS (platform-specific, runs on watchOS) Frameworks know nothing about the app.
-Apps import frameworks for the desired functionality.
+- Investments App for watchOS (platform-specific, runs on watchOS) Frameworks know nothing about the app—apps import frameworks for the desired functionality.

-The app propagates the Dependency Injection principe, and the central part is a Composition Root (class UIComposer).
-I used Combine to create a price loader publisher and to maintain subscriptions between different app states.
-The Combine is extremely useful since you can replace decorators and adapters with standard predefined operators.
+The app propagates the Dependency Injection principle, and the central part is a Composition Root (classes UIComposer for iOS and watchOS apps).
+All operations with loading/saving/deleting transactions and loading/caching current prices are implemented with the Combine.
+It allows us to use any infrastructure under the Combine publishers.
+For example, the iOS app loads transactions from the CoreDataStore, which works sync, and watchOS app loads transactions async from the remote API.
+All we need to do is to make different load publishers for iOS and watchOS and inject them into a TransactionsViewModel.
+And since Apple already tests Combine, we don't need to write unit tests for publishers.
+We should make only high-level acceptance tests.
+Without Combine, we would have to make decorator/adapter classes and write unit tests for them.
+Besides that, Combine is also used to maintain subscriptions between different app states.

 For the UI, I used the SwiftUI framework and the ViewInspector to make tests for SwiftUI views.